 Edinburgh Airport Project

-Kite was part of improving the safety standards across the entry and exit points, by supplying a protective hand-railing system to protect the movement of pedestrians and visitors on walkways.
-Kite also supplied the airport’s parking zones with crash barrier systems to protect the property fences, railways boarders, and other railing application from any potential hazard.
-In addition to that, Kite supplied one of the best safety products ,the access ladder kit, to grant access to the roof where maintenance is needed.
-This system was applied in different areas of the airport for the safety of technicians and engineers who run their regular checks on a daily basis.
+Kite was part of improving the safety standards across the entry and exit points, by supplying a Hand-railing System to protect the movement of pedestrians and visitors on walkways.
+Kite also supplied the airport’s parking zones with Crash Barrier Systems to protect the property fences, railways boarders, and other railing application from any potential hazard.
+In addition to this, Kite supplied one of our best safety products, the Access Ladder Kit, to grant access to the roof where maintenance is needed.
+This system was applied in different areas of the airport for the safety of technicians and engineers who run their checks on a daily basis.

 WANT TO LEARN MORE?